Skip to main content

 »Resource replacement from the UI

-In the past, Terraform Cloud users were not able to use the UI to regenerate a damaged or degraded resource (or resources) for a VCS-connected workspace without switching to the CLI workflow.
+In the past, HCP Terraform users were not able to use the UI to regenerate a damaged or degraded resource (or resources) for a VCS-connected workspace without switching to the CLI workflow.
 This was a tedious and error-prone manual process.

 In some cases, a remote object may become damaged or degraded in a way that Terraform cannot automatically detect.
 For example, if software running inside a virtual machine crashes but the virtual machine itself is still running, Terraform will typically have no way to detect and respond to the problem because Terraform directly manages the machine as a whole.

 Now, if you know that an object is damaged or if you want to force Terraform to replace it for any other reason, you can override Terraform's default behavior using the replace resources option to instruct Terraform to replace the resource(s) you select.
-Users can now create a new run via the Terraform Cloud UI with the option to replace resources in addition to the CLI and API approach.
+Users can now create a new run via the HCP Terraform UI with the option to replace resources in addition to the CLI and API approach.
 The replacement workflow is also available in v202401-1 of Terraform Enterprise.

 Replace resources by selecting them in the “Start a new run” dialog